The Children's Dental Health Project's blog

 Ronald, 42, is proud that his 9-year-old soccer-playing daughter waves away candy and drinks water instead of soda.
 "I didn't know about oral health when I was her age," he said.
 She had crowns until recently but "was never bashful" about smiling.
 She's enrolled in Maryland's Children's Health Insurance Program (CHIP), and Ronald was concerned to hear that federal funding for the program could end next fall.

 "Hopefully my job will be permanent by then," he said.
 He's worked at a university research facility for three years.
-When he becomes permanent, he'll buy medical insurance, though he's not certain about dental plans.
+When he becomes permanent, he will buy medical insurance, though he's not certain about dental plans.

 "I was thinking if they can have dental set up like medical, you'd have a co-pay and be done with it," he said. "...
 They shouldn't charge more because you need something."